zamalali/AugmentImg/README.md

 # AugmentImg 📚

 AugmentImg is a user-friendly image augmentation tool for computer vision tasks.
 It offers a no-code graphical interface to apply various augmentations to images and their annotations.
 Simply input the desired count and select the types of augmentations.
-It supports both YOLO (txt) and COCO (json) annotation formats.
+It supports both YOLO (txt) and COCO (json) annotation formats. <br>
+Leave a star before you leave ⭐

 [![PyPI](https://img.shields.io/pypi/v/augmentimg)](https://pypi.org/project/augmentimg/)
 [![Language](https://img.shields.io/badge/lang-en-blue.svg)](#)